reichlab/docs.zoltardata/docs/Zoltpy.md

-Zoltpy is a Python module that contains functions for working with the Zoltar forecast repository’s API, including projects, models, forecasts, truth, and scores.
+Zoltpy is a Python module that contains functions for working with the Zoltar forecast repository’s API, including projects, models, forecasts, and truth.
 The source is at [github.com/reichlab/zoltpy](https://github.com/reichlab/zoltpy) (it is not yet on PyPI).